spread-ai/docs-appsmith-fork/docs/reference/widgets/custom.md

 This property allows you to pass object data to the custom widget's code editor.
 You can use mustache binding `{{ '{{ '{{ '{{}}' }}` to pass data from queries or other widgets.

-_Example:_ If you want to pass the name from a Table widget to the custom widget, use the following code:
+ If you want to pass the name from a Table widget to the custom widget, use the following code:

 ```js
 {